How to Make Money on Instagram? 7 Monetization Models, Sponsorship Rates & Influencer Income Analysis

 - Share the link in your Instagram posts, Stories, and bio

-- When followers buy through your link, you earn a commission (usually 3–15%)
+- When followers buy through your link, you earn a commission (the rate varies by program — check each platform's official terms)

 - Commissions are paid out monthly